 Other Halloween email design ideas:

 Please let us know if we missed any ingredients to add to the cauldron!
 And remember that it’s easy to execute any one of these design tricks in our own BEE editor.
 Just take these techniques and make them your own: try BEE Pro for free!
 You can build modular designs easily with drag-and-drop functionality, and all your designs will be mobile responsive (no coding needed).
+We even have a collection of Halloween email templates.
 Give it a go!
 Good luck, and Happy Halloween!